How to Relieve Tight Hips at Home

 the main bridge between your spine and lower body

-The Iliopsoas is a feisty group.
+The Iliopsoas are a feisty group.
 These muscles cause quite a stir!
 Everyone who sits for an extended period may very well have tight iliopsoas or low back pain.
 Why?
-The psoas is a major bridge between the spine and the lower body.
+The psoas are a significant bridge between the spine and the lower body.
 When we sit, they are forced into a shortened position.
-Over time the muscles become adaptively short (constricted, lose extensibility) and might compress the lumbar discs leading to pain.
+Over time, the muscles become adaptively short (constricted, lose extensibility) and might compress the lumbar discs, leading to pain.

 Iliopsoas trigger points.
 Referred pain can be felt in the groin and lower back.